Your browser is in Compatibility Mode, which, ironically enough, is incompatible with our website.

 Why is knowing your seasonality helpful?
 It helps you define what you want to spend ahead of time during slow or busy months.
 This, again, is one of the most critical elements of digital advertising in general: you control your budget, and you can strategically change spending anytime.

 So, you can be dynamic and set a maximum and minimum monthly budget for your ads.
 In months when you'll need more traffic to your website, you can spend more towards your maximum amount.
-Then in months when you don't need to drive as much traffic, you can shift down to your minimum spend (essentially just defensive and remarketing ads) and save money.
+Then in months when you don't need to drive as much traffic, you can shift down to your minimum spend and save money.

-Generally, communities with a high average rent are of the luxury class and reside in larger metro areas.
-Affording that lifestyle is costly and attractive to specific renter personas.
+Generally, communities with a high average rent have more high-end features than the average property and reside in larger metro areas with high living costs.
+Affording that lifestyle is only for specific renter personas.
 As a result, we have noticed that prospective residents for these communities usually begin looking weeks ahead of making their decision.
 They are more thorough in their apartment search, completing multiple visits to a community's website before converting to a lead.

-When the average time somebody needs to look at your website or build trust in your apartments is longer, you will have to spend more on your digital ads to keep your community relevant throughout that search.
+When the average time it takes for someone to look at your website or build trust in your apartments is longer, you will have to spend more on your digital ads to keep your community relevant throughout that search.
 In this case, you'll also compete with properties with bigger marketing budgets.

 Regardless of average rent, every community wants a great return on investment regarding digital ads.
 If you make it a priority to rent units faster, then you'll see a better ROI on ad spending.

 To do this, you need to know where your marketing dollars are going and whether or not you're getting your desired ROI from them.
-It would help if you looked specifically at your resident acquisition costs and applied the Cost Per Minute metric for each marketing channel.
+It would help if you looked specifically at your resident acquisition costs and applied the Cost Per Engaged Visit metric for each marketing channel.

 You can also track the lead-to-lease conversion rates of each one of your marketing sources.
 That should help you instantly know if a source isn't producing the desired results when either of those metrics is too high.
 The goal is to ensure you're spending your marketing budget resourcefully, using only the sources that generate the best results for leasing activity.

-Meanwhile, there was attributable evidence that Google Ads were effective during every stage of an individual prospect's search.
-Utilizing specific/offensive campaigns at the top, remarketing in the middle, and defensive at the bottom is the best set-up for moving prospective residents through the leasing process faster.
+Meanwhile, there was attributable evidence that Google Ads were effective during every stage of an individual prospect's search in the marketing funnel.

 So if you're putting most of your marketing budget only towards sources at the top of the funnel, like ILSs, you will spend more to generate conversions.